metadatacenter/cedar-manual/docs/_sections/c2/2_adding_fields.md

 labeled 'Any numbers'.
 Select from the list of number formats, including long-integer numbers, integer numbers, double-precision real numbers, and single-precision real numbers.
-Your choice will be reflected in the JSON value type used to reflect the number.
+Your choice will be reflected in the JSON value type used to describe the number field in the template (JSON Schema), and to specify the entered value in the metadata (JSON-LD).

 #### Unit of Measure